 Also, with excess cushioning (like with tennis shoes) comes weight and the dampening of tactile feedback.
-According to Health, this is partly why excess cushion can slow a wearer down.
+This is partly why excess cushion can slow a wearer down.

 Precision in foot strike (the impact of the foot on the ground) is key when it comes to excelling in badminton.
 Shoes that allow for this need to have just the right amount of cushioning — but not like a tennis shoe.

 In short, wearing badminton shoes to play badminton is important for preventing injuries and moving fast on the court.